terraform-ibm-modules/terraform-ibm-powervs-sap/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)

 ## Summary
 This repository contains deployable architecture solutions that help in deploying VPC landing zones, Power Virtual Server workspaces, and SAP HANA solutions.
-The solutions are available in the IBM Cloud Catalog and can also be deployed without the catalog, except for a few solutions.
+The solutions are available in the IBM Cloud Catalog and can also be deployed without the catalog.

-### IBM catalog solutions that require a Schematics workspace ID of [Power Virtual Server with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global)
+### Solutions

 1. [IBM catalog PowerVS SAP Ready variation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-sap/tree/main/solutions/ibm-catalog/sap-ready-to-go)
     - Creates a VPC and Power Virtual Server workspace, interconnects them, and configures OS network management services (SQUID proxy, NTP, NFS, and DNS) using Ansible Galaxy collection roles from the ibm.power_linux_sap collection.
     - Creates and configures **one HANA instance and zero to several NetWeaver instances** with **RHEL or SLES OS** distribution.
 Creates a private subnet for SAP communication for the entire landscape.